Algee Smith

 Algee Smith in The Hate U Give

-2018 also marked the release of his music album "24," the film "The Bobby Brown Story," in which he reprised his role as Ralph Tresvant, and the sci-fi series "Electric Dreams," featuring fellow actors such as Steve Buscemi, Terrence Howard, and Richard Madden.
+2018 also brought his album "24," the film "The Bobby Brown Story" where he reprised Ralph Tresvant, and the sci-fi series "Electric Dreams" with actors like Steve Buscemi, Terrence Howard, and Richard Madden.

 Algee Smith Reads Fan Theories for Season 2 of HBO's Euphoria | ELLE

-In 2019, Algee took on a role in the drama "Euphoria," which addressed various issues facing American youth, from drug addiction to a psychopath roaming school hallways with a weapon.
+In 2019, Algee joined the drama "Euphoria," tackling issues facing American teens, from drug addiction to school violence.
 Smith also participated in the comedy series "A Black Lady Sketch Show."

 Algee Smith in Euphoria